ClecioJung/Promessa/README.md

-# Promesa
+# Promessa

 A simple implementation of Promises in JavaScript.
-Promesa means promise in portuguese.
+Promessa means promise in portuguese.